 So you want to be an emergency medicine physician assistant (EMPA)?
 Here are some things you should consider when making the decision, what you’ll need to prepare, and resources to help you out (even an emergency medicine PA Qbank).

 History of PAs in EM

-PAs have practiced in EM since the PA profession was created in the 1960s.
+PAs have practiced in EM and health science since the PA profession was created in the 1960s.
 A representative body was organized by emergency medicine residency-trained PAs, and in 1990, the Society of Emergency Medicine Physician Assistants (SEMPA) was formed with a mission to advance, protect, and promote the role of EMPAs.
 According to the 2018 NCCPA Statistical Profile, 13% of PAs currently practice in EM—that’s 12,860 individuals.